-If your beta cells are still functioning properly, a low fat, plant-based, whole-food diet combined with frequent exercise and adequate sleep can help you achieve non-diabetic blood glucose without the need for medications or insulin injections.
+If your beta cells are still functioning properly, and you have residual beta-cell function, a low fat, plant-based, whole-food diet combined with frequent exercise and adequate sleep can help you achieve non-diabetic blood glucose without the need for medications or insulin injections.

-If your C-peptide test reveals significant destruction of your pancreatic beta cells, it is unlikely that you will be able to achieve non-diabetic blood glucose values without the use of exogenous insulin, regardless of how strict you are with your diet and exercise regimen.
+If your C-peptide blood sample reveals significant destruction of your pancreatic beta cells, it is unlikely that you will be able to achieve non-diabetic blood glucose values without the use of exogenous insulin, regardless of how strict you are with your diet and exercise regimen.

-If you have been diagnosed with type 2 diabetes on the assumption that you are insulin resistant, even though your C-peptide value was never measured, then taking a C-peptide test can help you avoid unnecessary oral diabetes medications and years of unnecessary side effects.
+If you have been diagnosed with type 2 diabetes on the assumption that you are insulin resistant, even though your C-peptide value was never measured, then taking a C-peptide blood sample can help you avoid unnecessary oral diabetes medications and years of unnecessary side effects.

-If you have been diagnosed with either prediabetes or type 2 diabetes, you may be wondering the answer to a simple question: Can I achieve non-diabetic blood glucose values once again?
+If you have been diagnosed with either prediabetes or type 2 diabetes, you may be wondering the answer to a simple question: Can I achieve non-diabetic blood glucose values (low blood sugar) once again?

 Many people ask us if it’s possible to live free of diabetes medications by making consistent changes to their diet and movement patterns.
 While this is possible, there are a few important things to take into account.

-Using conventional treatment, type 2 diabetes is a progressive disease in which approximately 50% of individuals require insulin therapy within 10 years of diagnosis resulting from insulin resistance, the deterioration of beta cell function, and reduced insulin secretion over time (14), (15).
+Using conventional treatment, type 2 diabetes mellitus is a progressive disease in which approximately 50% of individuals require insulin therapy within 10 years of diagnosis resulting from insulin resistance, the deterioration of beta-cell function, and reduced insulin secretion over time (14), (15).

 In this case, your body is producing plenty of insulin (as measured by a high C-peptide value), but your lifestyle has created a state of insulin resistance.
-By optimizing your diet and movement patterns, you can reverse insulin resistance and control your blood glucose without diabetes medications.
+By optimizing your diet and movement patterns, you can reverse insulin resistance and control your blood glucose (get back to a safe, low blood sugar level) without diabetes medications.

 A high C-peptide value indicates that your beta cells are capable of manufacturing sufficient insulin, and by switching to a low-fat, plant-based, whole-food diet it’s possible to completely reverse insulin resistance and eliminate your need for diabetes medications using your food as medicine (16–19).

-A medium C-peptide value indicates that you have adequate insulin production to fully reverse prediabetes or type 2 diabetes, but that it’s imperative to maximize your insulin sensitivity in order to prevent beta cells from becoming exhausted over time.
+A medium C-peptide value indicates that you have adequate insulin production to fully reverse prediabetes or type 2 diabetes mellitus, but that it’s imperative to maximize your insulin sensitivity in order to prevent beta cells from becoming exhausted over time.

-A low C-peptide test means that your beta cells have been permanently impaired.
+A low C-peptide measurement means that your beta cells have been permanently impaired.
 In this situation, you will likely require exogenous insulin to control your blood glucose for the rest of your life.

 If you are living with type 2 diabetes and have been told to inject insulin unaware of your C-peptide value, then you are in the same situation as millions of people around the world.
 The vast majority of these patients have a medium or high C-peptide value and can fully reverse insulin resistance using lifestyle modification.